 Day 3: Kuala Lumpur, Malaysia (Day 2)

-The next morning we woke up super early and took an uber to the Batu Caves.
-The Batu Caves are an extremely popular tourist attraction, although you would not know by the lack of tourists that were there (probably because of the virus and also because we there right as it opened).
+The next morning I woke up super early and took an uber to the Batu Caves.
+The Batu Caves are an extremely popular tourist attraction, although you would not know by the lack of tourists that were there (probably because of the virus and also because I was there right as it opened).
 The caves themselves are said to be some 400 million years old!
 The caves are open from 7am-7pm.
 To get to the caves you walk up 272 colorful steps.
 Inside the caves you see some temples, as well as the limestone walls that make up the cave.
 The caves were beautiful and the best part, is that they are free to visit!
 There is, however, a part of the cave you can visit (at the base) which does require an entry fee.
-We chose to just visit the main caves and for us it was enough.
+I chose to just visit the main caves and for me it was enough.
 It was cool to see the little monkeys walking around too, but make sure to safeguard your stuff.
 While they’re seemingly very cute, they can be quite the little thieves!

-Where We Stayed:
+Where I Stayed:

 Ibis Hotel City Centre